paeber/latte-deck/docs/dfrobot_nicohood_integration.md

 ## Problem Solved

-The original implementation had issues with Windows battery recognition because it was using a custom HID implementation instead of proper HID Power Device reporting.
+The original implementation had issues with Windows battery recognition because the DFRobot LPUPS library's HID implementation conflicted with the NicoHood HID library.
 The solution is to use:

-- **DFRobot LPUPS Library**: Handles UPS I2C communication only
+- **Modified DFRobot LPUPS Library**: NicoHood-compatible version that handles UPS I2C communication only
 - **Custom UPS HID Implementation**: Provides HID Power Device reporting using NicoHood HID library
 - **NicoHood HID Library**: Handles mouse and keyboard functionality